Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-Both of these issues sound like fertile ground for neural networks.
+On the surface, these issues appear to be fertile ground for neural networks.
 Their capabilities, both as a replacement for human feature engineering and a powerful processor of raw data, are highly suggestive of their potential applicability.
-However, here we hit a key obstacle.
-Even if we use a neural network to encode inputs for a classical combinatorial algorithm properly, due to the \emph{discrete} nature of CO problems, usual gradient-based computation is often not applicable.
+However, this can run into several obstacles.
+The first one concerns learnability of such systems via gradient descent, as even if we use a neural network to encode inputs for a classical combinatorial algorithm properly, due to the discrete nature of CO problems, usual gradient-based computation is often not applicable.
+However, promising ways to tackle the issue of gradient estimation have already emerged\footnote{Proposals for perceptive black-box CO solvers have also emerged outside the realm of end-to-end learning; for example, \citet{brouard2020pushing} demonstrate an effective perceptive combinatorial solver by leveraging a convex formulation of graphical models.} in the literature \citep{knobelreiter2017end,wang2019satnet,vlastelica2019differentiation,mandi2020interior,niepert2021implicit}.

-Although promising ways to tackle the issue of gradient estimation have already emerged in the literature \cite{vlastelica2019differentiation}, another critical issue to consider is {data efficiency}.
+A more fundamental issue to consider is {data efficiency}.
 Even if a feasible backward pass becomes available for a combinatorial algorithm, the potential richness of raw data still needs to be bottlenecked to a scalar value.
-The solver is then committing to using it; its preconditions often assume that the inputs are free of noise and estimated correctly.
-In contrast, neural networks derive great flexibility from their {latent representations}, that are inherently {high-dimensional}; if any component of the neural representation ends up poorly predicted, other components are still able to step in and compensate.
+While explicitly recovering such a value allows for easier interpretability of the system, the solver is still \emph{committing} to using it; its preconditions often assume that the inputs are free of noise and estimated correctly.
+In contrast, neural networks derive great flexibility from their {latent representations}, that are inherently {high-dimensional},\footnote{There is a caveat that allows \emph{some} classical combinatorial algorithms to escape this bottleneck; namely, if they are \emph{designed} to operate over high-dimensional latent representations, one may just apply them out of the box to the latent representations of neural networks.
+A classical example is $k$-means clustering: this insight lead \citet{wilder2019end} to propose the powerful ClusterNet model.} if any component of the neural representation ends up poorly predicted, other components are still able to step in and compensate.
 This is partly what enabled neural networks' emergence as a flexible tool for raw data processing.
-If there is insufficient data to learn how to compress it into scalar values meaningfully, this may make the ultimate results of applying combinatorial algorithms on them suboptimal.
+If there is insufficient data to learn how to compress it into inputs expected by the algorithm meaningfully, this may make the ultimate results of applying combinatorial algorithms on them suboptimal.